Shaesh-Kuiper/JavaCNN-FromScratch/README.md

 This project demonstrates a complete implementation of a Convolutional Neural Network (CNN) in Java from scratch, without any external libraries.
 It includes the full training and inference pipeline for the FashionMNIST dataset, highlighting core deep learning algorithms and data structures.

-At the end of 5 epochs you can expect a accuracy of 87+ %
+At the end of just 1 epoch the model is able to achieve an impressive ~85+% accuracy

 ## 🚀 Run the Project